valenium/SEI-project1/planning.md

 transformKing ->
   - If piece placed on opposite array, transform to king
+  - Change style of piece

 kingValidMove ->
+- If piece is on an even array, can move piece to a tile of where the value of the current tile plus or minus the tile it wants to move to has a difference of 3 or 4 -> move piece
+ - Else if piece is on an odd array, can move piece to a tile of where the value of the current tile plus or minus the tile it wants to move to has a difference of 4 or 5 -> move piece
+  - Else if piece is on any array and moves to a tile of where the value has a difference of plus or minus 7 or 9 and opposing player piece is on valid move, remove piece on valid move and move piece

+  - If piece placed on null value -> invalid move

 endGame ->
   - If all p1Pieces OR p2Pieces are removed OR p1/p2 cannot make a valid move -> end game
+    - Reset game after 5 seconds
   - Else, game continues